scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 ^^^^^^
 Backup the external directory containing Prometheus data - if something goes wrong, you can revert the changes.

-The monitoring stack will need to be restarted at least once.
-This process cannot be completed without an external directory when using the -d command-line option.
+To complete the process, you must restart Monitoring Stack at least once.
+You cannot complete the process without providing the path to the external directory with Prometheus data using the ``-d`` command line option.

 To complete the process you will need to restart the monitoring stack at least once.
 If you are not using an external directory (The ``-d`` command-line option) You cannot complete it.